gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Many thanks to [Raymond Navarette](https://github.com/rnavarette) for contributing this feature.

+### Better control over Ant message logging

+In previous versions of Gradle, the mapping of Ant message priorities to Gradle logging levels was fixed and the default "lifecycle" log level was set in between the Ant "warn" and "info" priorities.
+This meant that to show output from Ant tasks logged at the common "info" priority, the Gradle logging level had to be set to a higher verbosity, potentially exposing unwanted output.
+Similarly, to suppress unwanted messages from Ant tasks, the Gradle logging level would need to be set to a lower verbosity, potentially suppressing other desirable output.

+You can now control the level of Ant logging by changing the message priority that maps to the Gradle lifecycle logging level:

+    ant {
+        lifecycleLogLevel = "INFO"
+    }

+This causes any Ant messages logged at the specified priority to be logged at the lifecycle logging level.
+Any messages logged at a higher priority will also be logged at lifecycle level (or above if it is already mapped to a higher logging level).
+Messages logged at a lower priority than the specified priority will be logged at the "info" logging level or below.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.